17-18 November 2022

-Two keynotes, 8 presentations, 1 panel, 2 Conversations and an afternoon of workshops, for 70 in-person attendees and 25 online.
+Two keynotes, 8 presentations, 1 panel, 2 Conversations, a new Wikipedia book and an afternoon of workshops, for 70 in-person and 25 online.
 Thank you to everyone for participating, tweeting, watching and being part of WOW2022.

 Dr Jess Wade is a Wikipedia legend, renowned for creating more than 1650 biographies of ground-breaking women and people of colour working in science and engineering.
 Jess is a Research Fellow working in the Department of Materials at Imperial College London.
 Outside the lab, she is committed to improving diversity in science, both online and offline.
 Enjoy her presentation.